 The most serious breaches may warrant immediate expulsion.
-They include, but are not limited to repeated violations of any of the above, and the following:
+In addition to the repeated violations of the aforementioned disciplinary breaches, these include the following:

-- 1. Possession, use, or distribution of illegal drugs, alcohol or weapons on school property or at school sponsored events

-- 2. Immoral or inappropriate behavior

-- 3. Striking a person of authority

-- 4. Serious injury to a fellow student

-- 5. Repeated suspensions

-- 6. Threats to own and/or others' safety

-- 7. Second offense of bullying or cyberbullying
+- 1. Possession, use, or distribution of illegal drugs, alcohol or weapons on school property or at school-sponsored events - 2.
+Immoral or inappropriate behavior - 3.
+Violent acts against a person of authority - 4.
+Serious injury to a fellow student - 5.
+Repeated suspensions - 6.
+Threats against the safety of self and/or others - 7.
+Second offense of bullying or cyberbullying